lidingxu/CFLG/README.md

 ## References

-If you find cflg useful in your work, we kindly request that you cite the following paper draft ([arXiv preprint](https://arxiv.org/abs/2203.00284)), which is recommended reading for advanced users:
+If you find CFLG useful in your work, we kindly request that you cite the following paper draft ([arXiv preprint](https://arxiv.org/abs/2203.00284)), which is recommended reading for advanced users:

     @misc{pelegrín2022continuous,
         title={Continuous Covering on Networks: Strong Mixed Integer Programming Formulations},